-The final step in this first phase of the project will be to install a heat main from the geothermal site to the Eden Energy Centre and to supply geothermal heat from the well to the facilities at Eden, providing a demonstration of the greenhouse gas savings.
+The final step in this first phase of the project is the installation of a heat main from the geothermal site to the Eden Energy Centre.
+This will supply geothermal heat from the well to the facilities at Eden, providing a demonstration of the greenhouse gas savings.

 In Phase Two of the project (a second well and a small combined heat and power plant) the CHP plant will continue to supply heat to Eden using the heat main, and will also produce power.